 11 Effective & Proven Patient Retention Strategies

-Retaining patients costs less than engaging new ones, plus their positive reviews drive great returns, and foster new connections.
+Retaining patients costs less than engaging new ones, plus their positive reviews drive great returns and foster new connections.
 Here are some effective patient retention strategies that have proven their worth.

-Some medical practices with high patient retention numbers make intake forms available online before appointments and offer patient portals.
+Some medical practices with high patient retention numbers make intake forms available online before appointments, and offer patient portals.
 Telemedicine is another way to make medical care cost-efficient and convenient for patients as they can be conducted from anywhere, and reduce transportation expenses, child care payments, or time away from work costs.

 Addressing client concerns is a great patient retention approach, and handled promptly will ensure you don’t scare off prospective patients through negative feedback from dissatisfied patients.

 Wouldn’t marketing be attractive to new patients?
 Yes, a medical practice does need to attract new patients to be successful.
 In 2020, Google’s second and third most searched items were COVID-19 related.
-Yet, a year before the pandemic struck, Google's total daily health-related searches equaled 70,000 each minute, and accounted for 7 percent searches.
+Yet, a year before the pandemic struck, Google's total daily health-related searches equaled 70,000 each minute, and accounted for 7 percent of total searches.

 As a healthcare practice, you literally have your patient’s lives in your hands.
 For patients to keep coming back to you, they need to trust you.
 If you are visibly knowledgeable in your field, your patients will automatically trust your advice and prognosis.
 Also, a calm demeanor as a medical practitioner will attract even nervous and anxious patients and assuage their fears.

-Although your patient may not be the most, well, patient person to be around, it's important to not let their issues or attitude affect you personally.
+Although your patient may not be the most, well...patient person to be around, it's important not to let their issues or attitude affect you personally.
 Your ability to make objective decisions garners trust, as does effective communication where you allow patients to express their concerns, and offer unbiased advice to their health queries as required.

-Stay on Schedule
+Stay on schedule

 Additionally, staying in regular touch with patients helps keep you relevant.
-Use a content calendar (also called editorial calendar) to track your content strategy and send your patients updates, planned promotional activity information, special offers, or even handwritten notes using marketing automation software.
+Use a content calendar (also called an editorial calendar) to track your content strategy and send your patients updates, planned promotional activity information, special offers, or even handwritten notes using marketing automation software.

 Frequent communication with your patients builds trust, eliminates misinformation, confusion or doubts, and persuades them to return time and again.
 Your calendar will also help generate leads and convert them to patients.

 Quality care starts with appointment setting and ends with collecting billed payments.
 It’s not just the doctor visit that must be perfect.
-Billing issues or inefficiencies, such as overcharging a patient, or misinformation about insurance coverage leave a bad taste in the mouth.
+Billing issues or inefficiencies, such as overcharging a patient, or misinformation about insurance coverage, leave a bad taste in the mouth.
 Informing a patient during appointment scheduling that payment will be due at the visit is a small courtesy.
 Check that they understand their insurance coverage and their estimated financial responsibility.
 Have a proper payment procedure set up at check-in or check-out and be clear in your communications and follow-ups.

 Setting up payment plans for patients who may not be able to pay upfront is a good patient retention policy.
 Remain polite and respond appropriately to patients who may not appear comfortable discussing finances.
 A caring, empathic attitude goes a long way in showing patients that you care for them and not just the billing.

 Though it may seem unrelated at first, your medical staff actually plays an important role when it comes to patient retention.
 Your patients will not just interact with doctors, medical staff, and front desk personnel, but with schedulers, medical assistants, billing department staff, and other team members.
-If your medical practice has unhappy, stressed, or under resourced office personnel, they cannot provide great customer service and will shape the customer experience negatively.
+If your medical practice has unhappy, stressed, or under-resourced office personnel, they cannot provide great customer service and will shape the customer experience negatively.

 So, if you want your patient retention numbers to grow, convoluted as it may appear, keep your staff engaged and happy.
 They will do the same for your patients.

-And here are a few more numbers to mull over before you complete this article:
+Here are a few more numbers to mull over before you complete this article:

-- Patients now have many choices of how and where to spend their healthcare dollars and more than 72% of Americans begin their search for healthcare providers online.
+- Patients now have many choices of how and where to spend their healthcare dollars, and more than 72% of Americans begin their search for healthcare providers online.
 These online queries drive thrice the number of visitors to hospital and medical practice websites compared to regular walk-ins.

 - The average cost for a healthcare lead is $286, and healthcare advertising spending is expected to rise 5 percent in both 2020 and 2021, so healthcare marketers will pay even more for each lead.